-Aside from keeping the power running for your BIOS, you can also use a CMOS battery to reset the BIOS whenever you experience operational issues with your computer.
+Aside from keeping the power running for your BIOS, you can also use a CMOS battery to reset the BIOS whenever you experience operational issues.

-In fact, it’s one of the first steps you need to do if your computer won’t boot up or if you’re having issues with one of your computer’s components.
+In fact, it’s one of the first steps you need to do if your computer won’t boot up or if you’re having issues with one of your system’s components.

 Let’s discuss some computer issues you can fix by resetting the BIOS or removing the CMOS battery from the motherboard.

 1. The PC Turns On, but the Screen Stays Black